Congratulations! You’ve signed up for guitar lessons and are dedicated to getting the most out of your experience. But, How to pick your first guitar?

 First thing’s first: Are you a righty or a lefty?

 Before committing to buying an instrument, you should make sure you feel comfortable with it.
 The chances are that if you are left-handed, you feel more comfortable holding a guitar with its neck pointing out to your right.
 If this is the case, make sure you get a left handed instrument.
 This decision could make a big impact in the learning process of the student.
 (In other words, just because Hendrix played a righty strung backwards, doesn’t mean it’s a suitable option for all lefties!)
+For left-handed kids, check out this popular option.

 Is a full-size Guitar the right fit for you?